 Without proper running shoes, you can’t run.
 Simple, right?
 Unless you are a barefoot runner.

 So, always keep your shoes in your carry-on luggage.
 Don’t ever think about checking them in.
-Trust me on this one: I once travelled halfway around the world for a half-marathon only to almost not start the race thanks to a luggage delay.
+Trust me on this one: I once travelled halfway around the world for a half-marathon, but I almost did not start the race, thanks to a luggage delay.

 I only own one pair of running shoes at a time.
-Since I use the Strava app, I’m able to keep track of the kilometres I run in them.
-And given the fact that I wear and recommend Xero Shoes HFS II, together with real data from Strava over the past ten years, I know I don’t need to replace them until well after I’ve run 2,500 kilometres or so.
-A far cry from the recommended 600 – 800 kilometres that the big brand shoe companies recommend.
-Given I run on average about 75 kilometres a week, I replace my running shoes every eight months.
+Since I use the Strava app, I can keep track of the kilometres I run in them.
+And given that I wear and recommend Xero Shoes HFS II and have accurate data from Strava over the past ten years, I know I don’t need to replace them until well after I’ve run 2,500 kilometres.
+It is a far cry from the recommended 600 – 800 kilometres that the big brand shoe companies recommend.
+Since I run about 75 kilometres a week, I replace my running shoes every eight months.

 My two main disadvantages with only owning one pair of running shoes at a time are:

-• They get smelly quicker as I’m wearing the same pair all the time.
+- They get smelly quicker as I’m always wearing the same pair.

-• When it rains, I may have to wear them wet the next day, as they don’t always dry overnight – especially during the colder months.
+- I may wear them wet the next day when it rains, as they don’t always dry overnight โ especially during the colder months.

 So, if you don’t live out of a travel pack as I do, consider taking two pairs of shoes.